TautvydasVck/Teltonika_event-reporting-testing/README.md

     - **Required data**: command.
     - **Additional data**: wait-time and retrieve token.
     - Every command **must** end with `\"ubus_rpc_session\":\"\"}'`.
 Because the program adds a token at the end of the command
-    - Quotes `"` must be escaped `\"`.
-If not the program might exit during primary checks.
+    - Quotes `"` inside string must be escaped `\"`.
+If not the program might stop during primary checks.
     - Example:
     ```
     {